Routes API (Batch Route Calculation)

 What Routes does#

-Tip: If you only need one route, use Route API.
-If you need multiple routes at once (batch), use this Routes API.
+Tip: If you only need one route, use Route API .
+If you need to calculate multiple routes at once, use Routes.

 Endpoints and base URLs#